sgl-project/sglang/README.md

 ```
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --port 30000 --tp 2
 ```
 - Add `--dp 2` to enable multi-GPU data parallelism.
+Data parallelism is better for throughput if there is enough memory.
 It can also be used together with tensor parallelism.
-Data parallelism is better for throughput if there is enough memory.
+The following command uses 4 GPUs in total.
 ```
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --port 30000 --dp 2 --tp 2
 ```